funkybooboo/university/docs/instructions.md

 ## Step 2 - Implement and Test your Widget Request Handler
 Implement the widget-request-handler logic and unit-tests.
 Use Git and commit frequently.
-At the end I will turn in a screenshot of my git log.
+At the end, I will turn in a screenshot of my git log.
 Tips:
-- Keep it your logic simple.
+- Keep your logic simple.
 - Build good test cases.
 - Output log messages that will help debug the code.